12 Health Care Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- Finch Therapeutics Group FNCH stock increased by 55.7% to $3.27 during Friday's pre-market session.
-The company's market cap stands at $155.5 million.
+- iRhythm Technologies IRTC stock rose 21.6% to $143.58 during Friday's pre-market session.
+The company's market cap stands at $4.2 billion.
+As per the news, the Q1 earnings report came out yesterday.

-- NuCana NCNA stock moved upwards by 9.45% to $0.81.
-The company's market cap stands at $42.2 million.
-As per the press release, Q4 earnings came out 2 days ago.
+- Sensus Healthcare SRTS shares moved upwards by 11.73% to $8.0.
+The company's market cap stands at $133.4 million.
+As per the press release, Q1 earnings came out yesterday.

-- Aquestive Therapeutics AQST shares rose 8.63% to $1.51.
-The market value of their outstanding shares is at $62.5 million.
+- ChemoCentryx CCXI shares increased by 8.69% to $17.0.
+The market value of their outstanding shares is at $1.2 billion.
+The company's, Q1 earnings came out yesterday.

 Losers

-- Aclarion ACON stock declined by 7.84% to $2.0.
-The market value of their outstanding shares is at $15.6 million.
+- Vanda Pharmaceuticals VNDA stock fell 8.17% to $9.0.
+The market value of their outstanding shares is at $508.4 million.
+The company's, Q1 earnings came out yesterday.
 See Also: www.benzinga.com/money/best-healthcare-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.